Best Scotland cruises 2025 & 2026

 The M/V Greg Mortimer is a state-of-the-art polar expedition vessel designed for immersive exploration.
 It features a 180-degree indoor observation lounge, a 360-degree outdoor deck, and hydraulic viewing platforms for exceptional views of wildlife and landscapes.

-Accommodating up to 130 passengers, the ship offers a range of comfortable cabins, from outward-facing triples to balcony staterooms and suites.
+Accommodating up to 130 passengers, this small ship offers a range of comfortable cabins, from outward-facing triples to balcony staterooms and luxury suites.
 Onboard amenities include a gym, sauna, spa, jacuzzis, wellness centre, and library.

-With only 130 people on board and running just once a year, this cruise from Edinburgh is likely to have limited availability for its next scheduled sailing in 2025.
+With only 130 people on board and running just once a year, this small ship cruise from Edinburgh to Orkney and Shetland isles is likely to have limited availability for its next scheduled sailing in 2026.

 Find out more about this cruise from Explore!